Buddhism and Evolution – Aggañña Sutta (DN 27)

 • After the end of the Kassapa Buddha Sāsana, his teachings were transmitted as Vedic teachings without deeper meanings.
 I will need to write some posts just on this issue.

-• A good example is the Ānāpāna bhāvanā, which got transmitted as “breath meditation.”
+• A good example is the Ānāpāna bhāvanā, which was transmitted as “breath meditation.”

-• After re-gaining Buddha Kassapa’s interpretation during our Buddha’s time, the Vedic description has been retaken hold by the current time.
+• After re-gaining Buddha Kassapa’s interpretation during our Buddha’s time, the Vedic description has again taken hold by the current time.
 The correct version will be fully restored in the coming years.
-But, of course, it will again disappear to be rediscovered by the Maitreya Buddha in the future.
+But, of course, it will again disappear and be rediscovered by the Maitreya Buddha in the future.

 • Even in this mahā kappa, the Gōtama Buddha Sāsana would last only 5000 years, a negligible time compared to a mahā kappa.
 That is why we should not waste this rare opportunity.